-- · compliance with the overall design philosophy of QUAY2; - · compliance with individual sections of these Design Guidelines; - · responses to the objectives, requirements and techniques of these Design Guidelines; and - · demonstration the proposal exceeds minimum requirements of Design Guidelines where a variation is sought
+- compliance with the overall design philosophy of QUAY2; - compliance with individual sections of these Design Guidelines; - responses to the objectives, requirements and techniques of these Design Guidelines; and - demonstration the proposal exceeds minimum requirements of Design Guidelines where a variation is sought.

-The QUAY2 Design Assessment Panel will aim to respond to an applicant within 14 days, either as a request for information, commentary on non-compliances, or approval Each decision will be accompanied by a written statement outlining the reasons for the result Public holiday periods such as Christmas/New-Year and Easter may require slightly longer to respond
+The QUAY2 Design Assessment Panel will aim to respond to an applicant within 14 days, either as a request for information, commentary on non-compliances, or approval.
+Each decision will be accompanied by a written statement outlining the reasons for the result.
+Public holiday periods such as Christmas/New-Year and Easter may require slightly longer to respond.

-These Design Guidelines are additional to the statutory planning and building requirements of the Surf Coast Shire Approval of applications does not imply that the plans comply with other statutory approval requirements Building Permits are required for all works in accordance with the Building Regulations Victoria 2016 and the Building Code of Australia / National Construction Code
+These Design Guidelines are additional to the statutory planning and building requirements of the Surf Coast Shire.
+Approval of applications does not imply that the plans comply with other statutory approval requirements.
+Building Permits are required for all works in accordance with the Building Regulations Victoria 2016 and the Building Code of Australia / National Construction Code.

-A Planning Permit is not required to construct a Dwelling on a Lot larger than 300sqm provided that the requirements of Clause 54 of the Surf Coast Shire Planning Scheme (i e ResCode) are met, however owners are advised to obtain their own advice in respect to any statutory issues a.
-Character Objective
+A Planning Permit is not required to construct a Dwelling on a Lot larger than 300sqm provided that the requirements of Clause 54 of the Surf Coast Shire Planning Scheme (i.e. ResCode) are met, however owners are advised to obtain their own advice in respect to any statutory issues.

-Lots smaller than 300sqm must comply with the Small Housing Code, and the contents of these Guidelines
+Lots smaller than 300sqm must comply with the Small Housing Code, and the contents of these Guidelines.
+In the case of a conflict between this document and the Code, the Small Housing Code takes precedence.

-NEIGHBOURHOOD CHARACTER AND DESIGN
+6 NEIGHBOURHOOD CHARACTER AND DESIGN